Blog

 Help your pet stay cool throughout the summer by providing a variety of cooling options.

-Cooling mats are a great option for both dogs and cats.
+Cooling mats are a great option for dogs.
 If your pet doesn’t mind clothing, bandanas or vests can be soaked in water and kept in the fridge or freezer.

-Putting your pet’s food in the fridge or adding some ice to their water can also help cool them down on hot days and provide relief.
+Putting your pet’s food in the fridge or adding some ice to their water can also help cool their body temperature on hot days and provide relief.

 Boost Your Pet’s Overall Health this Summer